Frank Zappa: Business breakups and continued touring

-By late 1976, Zappa was upset with Warner over inadequate promotion of his recordings and he was eager to move on as soon as possible.
+By late 1976, Zappa was upset with Warner over inadequate promotion of his DiscReet recordings and he was eager to move on as soon as possible.
 In March 1977, Zappa delivered four albums (five full-length LPs) to Warner to complete his contract: Zappa in New York (a 2-LP set), Studio Tan, Sleep Dirt and Orchestral Favorites.
 These albums contained recordings mostly made between 1972 and 1976.
-Warner failed to meet contractual obligations to Zappa, and in response he filed a multi-million dollar breach of contract lawsuit.
+Warner failed to pay Zappa on delivery of the four albums and to meet other contractual obligations.
+In response Zappa filed a multi-million dollar breach of contract lawsuit.
 During a lengthy legal debate, Warner eventually released the four disputed albums during 1978 and 1979, Zappa in New York having been censored to remove references to guitarist Punky Meadows.
-Following the split with Warner, Zappa reconfigured the four disputed albums, along with some other material, into a quadruple album called Läther (pronounced "leather") and negotiated distribution with Phonogram Inc. for release on the new Zappa Records label.
+Following his completion of the Warner contract, Zappa reconfigured the four disputed albums, along with some other material, into a quadruple album called Läther (pronounced "leather") and negotiated distribution with Phonogram Inc. for release on the new Zappa Records label.
 Läther was scheduled for release on Halloween 1977, but legal action from Warner forced Zappa to shelve this project.

 In December 1977, Zappa appeared on the Pasadena, California radio station KROQ-FM and played the entire Läther album, while encouraging listeners to make tape recordings of the broadcast.
 The album integrates many aspects of Zappa's 1970s work: heavy rock, orchestral works, and complex jazz instrumentals, along with Zappa's distinctive guitar solos.
 Läther was officially released posthumously in 1996.
 It has been debated as to whether Zappa had conceived the material as a four-LP set from the beginning, or only later when working with Phonogram.
 (Note: When the music was first released on CD in 1991, Zappa chose to re-release the four individual albums.
 In the liner notes to the 1996 release, Gail Zappa states that "As originally conceived by Frank, Läther was always a 4-record box set.")
 Gail Zappa claimed in 1996 that Läther was Zappa's original intention.
 However, Zappa himself stated in an October 1978 radio interview that "Läther was made out of four albums.
 Warners has released two of them already and they have two more that they're probably gonna release."